|Free-Falling BodiesSimple Physics Reveals The Big Lie

 Checking Our Work

 OK, we've just solved a simple physics problem!
-Now let's check our work, using conservation of energy.
+Now let's check our work, using the well-established principle of conservation of energy.

 In the case of the free-falling body, the two kinds of energy we are concerned with are kinetic energy and potential energy.
 Examples of potential (gravitational) energy are the water stored way up high in a water tower, or a boulder perched atop a hill.
 If whatever's holding them up there is removed, they will come down, under the influence of gravity's pull.